 Support answer: Please try the following: 1.
 Clean up all temp folders.
 In an explorer’s address bar type %temp% press enter.

-Delete all files that are allowed to be deleted.
+Delete all files that are a

 When learning to digitize you need a good understanding of some of the basic tools including the select tool, understanding the beads and how to use them.
 Will help you when working with text to match a embroidery design.

 When digitizing embroidery designs its very important to understand the different text tools and how to manipulate them , in